yellowstonegames/SquidLib/README.md

 Download JARs for older versions from the Releases tab, use Maven Central to download the latest version with your choice of features, or simply use SquidSetup to make a new project configured the way libGDX prefers to work, and copy in any code you might already have.

 Ideally, if you're just starting out you should use SquidSetup.
-This is [the most recent release](https://github.com/SquidPony/SquidLib/releases/tag/v3.0.0-b2).
+This is [the most recent release](https://github.com/SquidPony/SquidLib/releases/tag/v3.0.0-b3).
 If your older code did not use a dependency manager like Maven or Gradle, you will have a hard time updating without SquidSetup, so the recommended approach in that case is to make a new project in a folder of your choice, copy all of your old code over into the new project, and if you're satisfied, then copy it back to replace your old project with the reorganized and updated code.
 If you're updating an existing project that does use a dependency manager, you may not want to create a whole new starting point and copy over your old code, though that can still be a good option.
 You can instead update your dependencies.
 All projects need `squidlib-util`, which contains the core logic that anything that uses SquidLib needs, but if you depend on the text-based display module then it will be downloaded automatically as part of depending on the display module.
 If you use the logic module on its own and handle graphics yourself, you should update your existing Maven, Gradle, etc. project with the [Dependency Information here](http://search.maven.org/#artifactdetails%7Ccom.squidpony%7Csquidlib-util%7C3.0.0-b2%7Cjar).
 If your project used text-based display in SquidLib 3.0.0-b1, then you need to change a few things.
   - If you used Swing before, you will need to change to use LibGDX.
 The API is relatively similar, but the typical folder layout is not.
 You should probably either stick with b1 or earlier, or use SquidSetup.
-  - If you used libGDX before, the name of the dependency changed from `squidlib-gdx` in 3.0.0-b1, to just `squidlib` in 3.0.0-b2.
+  - If you used libGDX before, the name of the dependency changed from `squidlib-gdx` in 3.0.0-b1, to just `squidlib` in 3.0.0-b2 and 3.0.0-b3.
 It depends on `squidlib-util` and the core LibGDX library (`gdx`), but needs to be told in this version what platform it targets (this avoids distributing the large LWJGL library, which is used only on desktop, to Android or other platforms that it just weighs down).

 This last step is slightly more involved than before, and is part of the rationale for making SquidSetup.
 Using Maven for a desktop project, you would use this dependency in the desktop pom.xml:
 ```
 <dependency>
   <groupId>com.squidpony</groupId>
   <artifactId>squidlib</artifactId>
-  <version>3.0.0-b2</version>
+  <version>3.0.0-b3</version>
 </dependency>
 <dependency>
     <groupId>com.badlogicgames.gdx</groupId>
     <artifactId>gdx-backend-lwjgl</artifactId>
-    <version>1.7.1</version>
+    <version>1.9.1</version>
 </dependency>
 <dependency>
     <groupId>com.badlogicgames.gdx</groupId>
     <artifactId>gdx-platform</artifactId>
-    <version>1.7.1</version>
+    <version>1.9.1</version>
     <classifier>natives-desktop</classifier>
 </dependency>
 ```